Jason Booth: Two weight British champion

 On 17 April 2009, Booth won the vacant British super-bantamweight title with a victory over English champion Mark Moran.
 Booth had been meant to fight Lee Haskins for the British super-flyweight title before Haskins pulled out with a hand injury.
 Moran was originally scheduled to fight Matthew Marsh for the super-bantamweight title before Marsh pulled out citing difficulties in making the weight.
 Booth won the fight when a clash of heads forced the fight to be stopped on cuts in the sixth round although he had been dominating the fight prior to the stoppage.
 The victory meant that Booth had become a two-weight British champion having also won the flyweight title in 1999.
 On 30 June 2009 Booth made the first defence of his new title against Thetford fighter Rocky Dean winning a unanimous points decision.
 Promoter Frank Maloney said after the fight that he would try to get Booth a world title fight in the near future.

 Booths second defence of the title took place in Sunderland and saw him headline the bill against Hartlepool fighter Michael Hunter, a former holder of the belt and European champion at the weight.
 Booth was able to dominate the fight from the bell and Hunter made the decision not to come out for the 5th round handing victory to the champion.
 Booth's third defence of the title was against another former champion in Matthew Marsh.
 Marsh had vacated the title with the intention of taking a break from the sport and upon his return had won two contests.
 For Booth, a win over Marsh would mean the Lonsdale Belt would be his for keeps after making three successful defences.
-The fight, in Nottingham on 5 February 2010, resulted in a stoppage decision for Booth when the fight was called off in the 11th round following a severe gash to Marsh's eye.
+The fight, in Nottingham on 5 February 2010, resulted in a stoppage decision for Booth despite being knocked down in the 5th round when the fight was called off in the 11th round following a severe gash to Marsh's eye.
 The win not only meant the Lonsdale belt but also the vacant Commonwealth title, which was also on the line, would be held by Booth meaning that Booth had now won the Commonwealth title at three different weights.